sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

     - [ ] PyTorch and Python basics
     - [ ] 10 min to read this page

-A lot neural network model requires more than 1 input or output.
+A lot of neural network models require more than 1 input or output.
-In that case we support no less that classical ONNX export.
+In that case we support no less than classical ONNX export.

 ## How to export ?